Radon and Its Risks

 Using our Radtrak²®, a measurement should be for a duration of at least three months, ideally a full year, as the guidelines are based on year long exposures and the longer the period the more accurate the measurement.
 In some cases, measurements are conducted over a shorter measuring period in order to obtain an approximate value.
 Short-term measurements with our specially designed detector Rapidos®, require a period of at least 10 days.
 These tests can be used as preliminary tests for residences to get a quick evaluation and determine if remediation is needed immediately or in projects when a smaller sampling window is required.

-Action Levels in US and Canada for Radon in Indoor Air
+US and Canada Action Levels for Radon in Indoor Air

 The EPA has set a radon guideline of 4.0 pCi/l (picocurries per liter of air) for indoor measurements.
 This average is calculated by taking your homes total radon concentration and dividing it by the amount of days the radon detector was monitoring.